skvark/Arduino-intervalometer---time-lapse-dolly/README.md

 - Arduino Uno
 - Adafruit motor shield (only if dolly is used)
 - some kind of prototyping circuit board or a breadboard
-- 2 x 7 segment 2-digit LED display (common cathode or anode, I recommend common cathode)
+- 2 x 7 segment 2-digit LED display (common cathode or anode, I recommend common cathode... anyway, you have to solder very much with this option)
+OR
+- LCD-display, at least 16x2 with Hitachi HD44780 chipset (easiest and fastest method but most expensive) OR
+- 7 segment display (very limited functionality)

 ### Dolly materials